Galois cohomology revisited: Introduction

 Let $A$ be a unital $C^*$-algebra and denote by $V(A)$ the union of projections in all the $n\times n$ matrix $C^*$-algebra with entries in $A$ [Blackadar 1986] \cite[Section 5]{B}.
 Recall that projections $p,q\in V(A)$ are called equivalent, if there exists a partial isometry $u$ such that $p=u^*u$ and $q=uu^*$.
 The corresponding equivalence class is denoted by $[p]$.
-The equivalence classes of the orthogonal projections can be made to a semigroup with addition defined by the formula $[p]+[q]=[p+q]$.
-The Grothendieck completion of the semigroup to an abelian group, $K_0(A)$, is called the {\it $K_0$-group} of the algebra $A$.
-The functor $A\to K_0(A)$ maps the category of unital $C^*$-algebras into the category of abelian groups, so that projections in the algebra $A$ correspond to a positive cone $K_0^+(A)\subset K_0(A)$ and the unit element $1\in A$ corresponds to an order unit $u\in K_0^+(A)$.
-An isomorphism class of the ordered abelian group $(K_0(A), K_0^+(A))$ is known as a {\it dimension group}.
-The dimension group $(K_0(A),K_0^+(A),u)$ with a fixed order unit $u$ is called a {\it scaled} dimension group [Blackadar 1986] \cite[Section 6]{B}.
+The equivalence classes of projections can be made into a semigroup with addition defined by the formula $[p]+[q]=[p+q]$.
+The Grothendieck completion of the semigroup to an abelian group, $K_0(A)$, is called the $K_0$-group of the algebra $A$.
+The functor $A\to K_0(A)$ maps the category of unital $C^*$-algebras into the category of abelian groups, so that projections in the algebra $\cup_{n=1}^{\infty} M_n(A)$ correspond to a positive cone $K_0^+(A)\subset K_0(A)$ and the unit element $1\in A$ corresponds to an order unit $u\in K_0^+(A)$.
+Scaled ordered group $(K_0(A),K_0^+(A),u)$ with a fixed order unit $u$ tracks projections in the original algebra $A$, while $(K_0(A), K_0^+(A))$ is known as a dimension group [Blackadar 1986] \cite[Section 6]{B}.